Benefits of Tai chi vs Yoga

 In recent years, three people have died while taking part in a Tai Chi class, and several others have been seriously injured.
 In most cases, the people who died or were hurt had pre-existing medical conditions, such as a heart problem or a seizure disorder.

 In a few cases, the Tai Chi teacher was to blame.
-In one case, for example, a teacher gave students incorrect instruction that resulted in injury.
+In one case, for example, a teacher gave students incorrect instruction, resulting in injury.

 Benefits of tai chi vs yoga: